aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 ---

+Humans have been fairly obsessed with the idea of a machine doing things for them, or at least make their life easier for them, for a very long time now.
+Starting right from the invention of Wheel to the invention of Computer we pushed the limits of our brain to build such amazing objects.
+But something changed at the invention of computer, we realised that computers are far too good in one particular aspect as compared to humans, Calculations!
+Then the human obsession of beating the computers at their own game began.
+We had some truly great human minds who not only challenged but won against the computer, may it be Shakuntala Devi beating the computer in finding the 23rd root of a 50 digit number or Garry Kasparov beating IBM's Deep Blue in chess matches.
+But soon we came to realise that computers(given correct configurations) are truly unbeatable at all the things that we previously won.
+So our focus shifted towards making use of the computers' calculative capabilities to solve problems which we find difficult.

+While this was happening though, some scientists were working on generating a mathematical model that would "learn".
+The inspiration of that coming from the most perfect object that we knew which already learnt and developed was a Brain.
+Thus combining the power of huge calculations and the mathecatical modela that could learn, the idea of a Neural Network(Multilayered Perceptron) was born.

 ## What is a Neural Network?
 **Neural Networks** are basically an attempt to make a mathematical model of the brain.
 Let's see the working of a single neuron,